-Joseph Jarrin was appointed Executive Deputy Commissioner for Strategic and Agency Services on September 23, 2016.
+Joseph Jarrin was appointed Executive Deputy Commissioner on September 23, 2016.
 In this role, Mr. Jarrin focuses on the agency’s strategic management challenges and opportunities, and works across all divisions to improve performance management and streamline project delivery.
 He directly oversees Human Resources and Facilities Management, Finance, Contracting and Program Management, Information, Technology, and Telecommunications, and the Auditor General.

 He holds a Bachelor's degree in Economics from the University of California, Santa Cruz and a Master's in Public Administration from New York University's Wagner School of Public Service.